Nick Gardewine: Texas Rangers

-The Texas Rangers selected Gardewine in the seventh round, with the 220th overall selection, of the 2013 MLB draft.
+The Texas Rangers selected Gardewine in the seventh round, with the 220th overall selection, of the 2013 Major League Baseball draft.
 He signed with the Rangers, and pitched in Minor League Baseball for the Arizona League Rangers of the Rookie-level Arizona League in 2013 where he was 3–3 with 3.21 ERA with 37 strikeouts in 14 games.
 In 2014, Gardewine pitched for the Spokane Indians of the Low-A Northwest League, and had a 6–3 win–loss record and a 4.54 ERA with 60 strikeouts.
 He played for the Hickory Crawdads of the Single-A South Atlantic League in 2015, and had a 6–8 win–loss record and a 4.31 ERA with 80 strikeouts.
 While pitching for Hickory, Gardewine tore his supraspinatus muscle.
 He rehabilitated the injury into the 2016 season, where he became a relief pitcher for the High Desert Mavericks of the High-A California League.
 In 29 relief appearances for Hickory in 2016, he posted 5–1 record and 2.47 ERA with 60 strikeouts across 54 2/3 innings pitched.
 Gardewine began the 2017 season with the Frisco RoughRiders of the Double-A Texas League.

 On August 21, 2017, Gardewine was selected to the 40-man roster and promoted to the major leagues for the first time.
 Gardewine appeared in 12 games for Texas in 2017, producing a 5.63 ERA with three strikeouts over eight innings of work.

 In 2018 Gardewine appeared in three games for Texas, recording a 3.60 ERA with four strikeouts across 5 innings.
 He appeared in 12 games for the Round Rock Express of the Triple-A Pacific Coast League, throwing 12 innings with a 2–1 record, 7.30 ERA, and 17 strikeouts in 12 games.
 Gardewine was placed on the Triple-A disabled list on May 17, 2018, with a right forearm strain.
 Gardewine spent the rest of the 2018 season rehabbing his injury and did not appear in another game.
 He was subsequently transferred to the 60-day injured list on August 25.

 In 2019, Gardewine was optioned to the Nashville Sounds of the Triple-A Pacific Coast League to open the season, and appeared in four games before being shut down for the season due to injuries.
 On June 8, he was designated for assignment by the Rangers.
 On June 13, Gardewine was released by Texas.
 However, on June 19, he re-signed with the Rangers organization on a two-year minor league contract.

 Gardewine did not pitch for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Gardewine was released by the Rangers on June 1, 2020.